mnylc/mnylc.github.io/pages/space-rental.md

 ## Contact Us

-To reserve space at 599, please contact us at info [at] metro [dot] org.
+To reserve space at 599, please contact us at [info@metro.org](mailto:info@metro.org).
 We look forward to working with you!